hxtree/galaxyops/README.md

 ## Overview

-Running multiple applications on AWS without a robust architectural framework may lead to chaos. @galaxyops is a comprehensive cloud architecture solution, emphasizing modern DevOps practices on AWS.
-This repository lays the groundwork for enterprise software landscapes, ensuring scalability and maintainability across projects.
+Running numerous applications on AWS without a clear architectural pattern risks inviting chaos and uncertainty into your environment." @galaxyops is a cloud architecture emphasizing modern DevOps best practices on AWS.
+It lays the groundwork for the enterprise software landscape, ensuring scalability and maintainability across projects.

 ## Features